plausible/docs/docs/custom-automatic-link-tracking.md

 ```

 :::note
-To keep things cleaner in your code, you can also copy the code above into a new `.js` file and load it onto every page via `<script src="the-file.js"></script>`.
+To keep things cleaner in your code, you can also copy the code above into a new `.js` file and load it onto every page via the script `src` attribute. `<script src="path/to/your/file.js"></script>`.
 If you do this, make sure to copy the code into the `.js` file without the surrounding `<script>` tags.
 :::

 ### More flexible URL matching